cosminadrianpopescu/azul/README.md

 replaced by the dialog mentioned above.
 You will have then to also press `q` if you want to really close the pane as to remove the pane from the layout also.

-So, if you use remote panes, be sure to set your `EDITOR` variable to point to a real editor that can be run.

 #### Scrolling